YukariSonz/Blood-Test-Diary/README.md

 ## TEAM Lyrebird
+# License & Release
+The source code is released under a GNU General Public License (GPL), and it's delivered to customer under this free software license.

 # Major Project: Blood Test Diary
 This is the major project for software engineering at King's College London developed by Teaam Lyrebird